 We will perform interim audits of contract payments to DBEs.
 The audit will review payments to DBE subcontractors to ensure that the actual amount paid to DBE subcontractors equals or exceeds the dollar amounts stated in the schedule of DBE participation.

 The City of Dayton also requires Sub-Contractor Drawdowns to be submitted monthly to track payments to certified subcontractors.
-Reports should be submitted on the tenth day of each month to Chrisondra.goodwine@daytonohio.gov.
+Reports should be submitted on the tenth day of each month to the Citybots system.

 LIST OF ATTACHMENTS